gildasio/dotfiles/README.md

 ## Scripts

+* `clean`: run some routines to clean my archlinux setup
 * `decktape`: run [decktape](https://github.com/astefanutti/decktape) in a docker container
+* `i3-get-window-criteria`: get the criteria for a window that can be used to configure i3wm
 * `rfc`: read RFCs offline
 * `shot`: take screenshots using `import` and do some editing using `convert`